Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 P.S.

-Princess Amira Al-Taweel was also present.
+Princess Amira Al-Tawil was also present.

 $21 billion

-Prince Al Waleed bin Talal bin Abdul Aziz Al Saud
+Prince al-Waleed bin Talal bin Abdul Aziz al-Saud

 Prince Al-Walid bin Talal bin Abdul Aziz Al-Saud